ilteris/dotfiles/README.md

 `git submodule foreach git pull origin master` to update them.

+once tmux is aliased, run tmux and in order to activate resurrect, make sure to run `Ctrl+a Ctrl+i` to install the plugins including resurrect.
+Then you will have sessions.
 `bindkey|grep line` #list all the key shortcuts on zsh line

 when making a symlink, absolute is very frequently the best option, so `ln -s ~/dotfiles/vim ~/.vim`  (note the lack of trailing slash on the .vim dir)